Dr Different Vita A Cream Review

 I see questions about retinol in Korean skincare fairly often.
 It used to be somewhat hard to find, but one of the beautiful things about kbeauty is how responsive brands are to consumer demand.
 It’s no surprise that more and more retinol-containing products are hitting the market.

 A few months ago I got my hands on Dr Different Vita A Cream (it came to me in an influencer By Sophie box).
-The cream contains retinal and is sold on eBay.
+The cream contains retinal and is sold on Amazon and eBay.
 Fall and Winter is a great time to introduce products such as this (check out my other recommendations in this video).

 Retinal is not a typo.
 The main difference between the familiar retinol and the new retinal is that retinal is clinically proven to work 11 times faster and evens out the skin tone quicker.